 2. Pick a Points Currency

 What if you're debt free and responsible?
 That's great!
 Let's get you a credit card.
 When it comes to points and miles, they are not all the same.
 If a card earns a bunch of points, it doesn’t necessarily mean that those points have any value.
 The Capital One Venture Card is very popular because it claims to earn double miles on each purchase.
 It does.
 It’s just that those miles aren’t worth as much as others are.

 We recommend that most people start with the Chase Sapphire Preferred card.
 It comes with a 50,000 point sign up bonus.
 That should be enough to get you two roundtrip tickets inside the United States.
-You could also use the points for hotels, car rentals or even certain travel experiences.
-It's probably the best card to start out with.
+You could also use the points for hotels, car rentals or even specific travel experiences.
+It's probably the best card for beginners.

 3. Use the Best Card For Each Purchase

 Most people use one credit card for everything.
-This is a mistake because the average credit card only earns about 1% on purchases.
-On average you should earn at least 2% back on everything you buy, at a minimum.
-This is achievable by using the best cards for different purchases.
+That's a mistake because the average credit card only earns about 1% on purchases.
+On average you should receive at least 2% back on everything you buy, at a minimum.
+It's achievable by using the best cards for different purchases.
 The Sapphire Preferred card we already mentioned, earns 2% on restaurants and travel.
 Other cards have bonus categories for gas and supermarkets that can go up to 5%.
 Even if your purchase doesn't fall into a bonus category, a card like the Citi Double Cash earns 2% back on everything.
 With a little preplanning, you can optimize which card you use to make each purchase.
-You're spending the money anyway, you might as well get as much of it back as you can.
+You're spending the money anyway; you might as well get as much of it back as you can.

 4. Plan Your Vacation